-Seckin suspected the ovarian cysts were endometriomas or endometriosis-filled cysts; adenomyosis, or the uterine lining breaking through the muscle wall of the uterus; and that Nappo also had frozen pelvis, a sign that the disease had advanced to the point of Stage IV Endometriosis, with lesions binding her pelvic anatomy together, making them inflexible.
+Seckin suspected the ovarian cysts were endometriomas or endometriosis-filled cysts, adenomyosis, and that Nappo also had frozen pelvis, a sign that the disease had advanced to the point of stage IV endometriosis, with lesions binding her pelvic anatomy together, making them inflexible.

 During the consultation, Nappo and Seckin agreed that, upon operating, if Seckin felt it necessary to perform a hysterectomy while excising the disease, that he had her permission to do so.

 When operation day came, Seckin’s suspicions were spot-on.
 Nappo indeed had frozen pelvis, adenomyosis, and stage IV endometriosis.
 He performed the hysterectomy and removed lesions in the process.